smarticoai/public-api/docs/api/interfaces/TLevel.md

 > **ordinal\_position**: `number`

-The ordinal position of the level
+1-based position in the ladder (matches the order of the returned array, which is sorted by `required_points` ASC).